ingkebil/development/docs/dev/models.md

 - Master is production ready
 - Master is deployed to production
 - Development happens in a development branch, which in turn has feature branches
-- Deploy when the the development of a release if finished and validated
+- Deploy when the development of a release is finished and validated
-- Ideal for multiple versions in production.
 - Requires a validation for each release

 When would you use git flow?